Berserk (1997 TV series): Reception

 Berserk has received widespread critical acclaim and has frequently been listed as one of the best anime series of all time.
 Carlo Ross of THEM Anime Reviews initially found the series' tone overly bleak but later praised its character development, noting that the cast transcended typical fantasy archetypes with their nuanced portrayals.
-He likened the show’s violence to the works of Akira Kurosawa, emphasizing its underlying humanity, and concluded that Berserk demanded intellectual engagement rather than passive viewing.
+He likened the show's violence to the works of Akira Kurosawa, emphasizing its underlying humanity, and concluded that Berserk demanded intellectual engagement rather than passive viewing.
 Brittany Vincent of Anime News Network (ANN) commended the series' atmospheric storytelling despite its abrupt ending and occasional animation inconsistencies.
-She observed that the absence of certain characters, such as Puck, heightened the narrative’s grim tone, while the pacing alternated between rapid and deliberate.
+She observed that the absence of certain characters, such as Puck, heightened the narrative's grim tone, while the pacing alternated between rapid and deliberate.
 Sandra Scholes of Active Anime described Berserk as a "hitting hack and slash demonically possessed horror fantasy of relentless proportions".

-John Oppliger of AnimeNation highlighted Berserk’s balance of visceral action and intricate storytelling, praising its unpredictability.
+John Oppliger of AnimeNation highlighted Berserks balance of visceral action and intricate storytelling, praising its unpredictability.
 Rob Ghoul of PopCultureShock initially dismissed the series as generic, but later lauded its compelling narrative.
-Eric Frederiksen of Advanced Media Network noted that Berserk’s depth elevated it beyond mere spectacle, with its themes and characters leaving a lasting impact.
+Eric Frederiksen of Advanced Media Network noted that Berserks depth elevated it beyond mere spectacle, with its themes and characters leaving a lasting impact.
 Chris Beveridge of AnimeOnDVD praised the series' unflinching portrayal of violence within a meaningful narrative.
 Zac Bertschy of SciFi.com called Berserk one of the most mature and intellectually engaging fantasy series, exploring themes like child abuse and schizophrenia.
 In an ANN review, he further described it as the pinnacle of dark fantasy, retaining its impact years after release.

 Mike Toole of Anime Jump deemed Berserk a standout in action-fantasy, praising its complex plot and visceral battles.
 In an ANN retrospective, he acknowledged its dated animation, but noted that its 2D presentation aged better than later CGI adaptations.
 Serdar Yegulalp of About.com called Berserk a grim yet masterful fantasy, surpassing even Lord of the Rings in intensity.
 He later noted that, like Game of Thrones, its appeal extended beyond traditional fantasy fans.

 The soundtrack, composed by Susumu Hirasawa, received mixed but largely positive reviews.
 Ross criticized the opening and ending themes but praised tracks like "Forces" for their unconventional synth work.
 Bertschy commended its haunting versatility, while Yegulalp highlighted "Guts" for its emotional depth.
-Kathleen Townsend of Funimation similarly lauded the track’s melancholic beauty.
+Kathleen Townsend of Funimation similarly lauded the track's melancholic beauty.
 Toole found the score intense but repetitive, though he later acknowledged "Forces" as iconic.
-Frederiksen likened the music’s ethereal quality to 1980s fantasy films.
+Frederiksen likened the music's ethereal quality to 1980s fantasy films.